Making a difference!

-The Orange County Sheriff's Office prides itself with hiring highly qualified candidates of the highest integrity.
+The Orange County Sheriff’s Office prides ourselves with hiring highly qualified candidates of the highest integrity.
 We are an Equal Opportunity Employer who strives to reflect the diversity found in our community.
-We are aggressively modernizing the agency as Orange County continues to lead the nation in growth.
-Law enforcement careers are dramatically accelerated as a function of area expansion.
-We incorporate cutting edge technology with state of the art training to ensure our personnel are the best they can possibly be in their service to the community.

 This page is updated with new job openings, so check back often.
 For positions that are being processed currently, you may hear back from us within 30 days.
 Others will be longer and you may not hear from us until a vacancy occurs.